South America: Pre-Columbian civilizations

 The rise of plant growing and the subsequent appearance of permanent human settlements allowed for the multiple and overlapping beginnings of civilizations in South America.

-One of the earliest known South American civilizations was at Norte Chico, on the central Peruvian coast.
-Though a pre-ceramic culture, the monumental architecture of Norte Chico is contemporaneous with the pyramids of Ancient Egypt.
-Norte Chico governing class established a trade network and developed agriculture then followed by Chavín by 900 BC, according to some estimates and archaeological finds.
+One of the earliest known South American civilizations was Caral–Supe, on the central Peruvian coast.
+Though a pre-ceramic culture, the monumental architecture of Caral–Supe created one of the first cities of the world, generally dated to around 3500 BC, at Huaricanga in the Fortaleza area, contemporaneous with the pyramids of Ancient Egypt, one of the oldest-known civilizations in the Americas and one of the six sites where civilization separately originated in the ancient world.
+Caral–Supe governing class established a trade network and developed agriculture then followed by Chavín by 900 BC, according to some estimates and archaeological finds.
 Artifacts were found at a site called Chavín de Huantar in modern Peru at an elevation of 3177 m.
 Chavín civilization spanned 900 BC to 300 BC.

 In the central coast of Peru, around the beginning of the 1st millennium AD, Moche (100 BC – 700 AD, at the northern coast of Peru), Paracas and Nazca (400 BC – 800 AD, Peru) cultures flourished with centralized states with permanent militia improving agriculture through irrigation and new styles of ceramic art.
 At the Altiplano, Tiahuanaco or Tiwanaku (100 BC – 1200 AD, Bolivia) managed a large commercial network based on religion.

 Around the 7th century, both Tiahuanaco and Wari or Huari Empire (600–1200, Central and northern Peru) expanded its influence to all the Andean region, imposing the Huari urbanism and Tiahuanaco religious iconography.

 The Muisca were the main indigenous civilization in what is now Colombia.
 They established the Muisca Confederation of many clans, or cacicazgos, that had a free trade network among themselves.
-They were goldsmiths and farmers.
+Many were goldsmiths and farmers.

 Other important Pre-Columbian cultures include: the Cañaris (in south central Ecuador), Chimú Empire (1300–1470, Peruvian northern coast), Chachapoyas, and the Aymaran kingdoms (1000–1450, Western Bolivia and southern Peru).

 Holding their capital at the great city of Cusco, the Inca civilization dominated the Andes region from 1438 to 1533.
-Known as Tawantin suyu, and "the land of the four regions," in Quechua, the Inca Empire was highly distinct and developed.
+Known as Tawantin suyu, and "the land of the four regions", in Quechua, the Inca Empire was highly distinct and developed.
 Inca rule extended to nearly a hundred linguistic or ethnic communities, some nine to fourteen million people connected by a 25,000 kilometer road system.
 Cities were built with precise, unmatched stonework, constructed over many levels of mountain terrain.
 Terrace farming was a useful form of agriculture.

 The Mapuche in Central and Southern Chile resisted the European and Chilean settlers, waging the Arauco War for more than 300 years.